 Jeff King, Ed.D., is Executive Director of the Center for Excellence in Transformative Teaching and Learning at the University of Central Oklahoma in Edmond, Oklahoma.
 His research and application interests have long focused on what college faculty can do to help their students learn, to be motivated toward deep learning strategies, and to persist in their educations.
 Dr. King works to provide information and tools shown by quality, applicable research to help students succeed, whether via cutting edge approaches or time‑tested strategies.
 Because evaluating one’s success at helping students learn is important for becoming a better teacher‑scholar, Jeff is also interested in ways faculty can gather feedback about their teaching and use it to fine‑tune their effectiveness.
 Before moving to UCO’s Transformative Learning‑focused environment, Jeff was the Director of Texas Christian University’s Koehler Center for Teaching Effectiveness.
 No matter his location, though, his work over the years both as college faculty member and in faculty professional development matches passion to position in helping students learn.

-Steve is a native of Tulsa and graduated from Oklahoma State University with a degree in Business Administration and has an MBA from Oklahoma Christian University.
-He has completed the Institute of Education Management program through the Harvard Graduate School of Education as well as the prestigious Oxford Roundtable.
+A native of Tulsa, OK, Steve and graduated from Oklahoma State University with a degree in Business Administration and has an MBA from Oklahoma Christian University.
+He completed the Institute of Education Management program through the Harvard Graduate School of Education as well as the prestigious Oxford Roundtable.

 Contact at firstname.lastname@example.org